 The GCSAA/Golf Digest awards honor golf course superintendents for their commitment to environmental stewardship

 Lawrence, Kan.
-(Jan.
-5, 2021) – Four golf course superintendents have been named winners of the 2020 Environmental Leaders in Golf Awards (ELGA), which are presented annually by GCSAA and Golf Digest in partnership with Syngenta.
-Seven runners-up also received recognition for their environmental efforts.
+(August 24) – Four golf course superintendents have been named winners of the 2021 Environmental Leaders in Golf Awards (ELGA), which are presented annually by GCSAA and Golf Digest in partnership with Syngenta.
+Eight runners-up also received recognition for their environmental efforts.

 The awards have recognized superintendents and golf courses around the world for their commitment to environmental stewardship since 1993, but in 2018 the ELGAs were updated to recognize more superintendents in more focused areas of environmental sustainability.
 Instead of offering national awards based on facility type, the newer version of the ELGAs is based on the environmental best management practices and honor specific areas of focus.

-- The Communications and Outreach Award recognizes effective communication of conservation strategies with facility employees and others, as well as share their efforts with golfers and other members of the community.
+- The Communications and Outreach Award recognizes effective communication of conservation strategies with facility employees, golfers and other members of the community.

 - The Healthy Land Stewardship Award recognizes effective strategies for efficient use of pesticides and nutrients, as well as pollution prevention.